Specialty Leasing Glossary

 Also known as: Holiday Retail, Seasonal Leasing

 Short-term retail opportunities tied to specific seasons or holidays.
-Common examples include holiday gift kiosks (November-December), summer merchandise (June-August), and back-to-school vendors (July-September).
+Common examples: holiday gift kiosks (November-December), summer merchandise (June-August), back-to-school vendors (July-September).
 Seasonal retail is a major component of specialty leasing.

 Brand Activation